Aargau

 Aargau (/ˈɑrɡaʊ/ AR-gow, /de-CH/), more formally the Canton of Aargau (Kanton Aargau; Chantun Argovia; Canton d'Argovie; Canton Argovia), is one of the 26 cantons forming the Swiss Confederation.
 It is composed of eleven districts and its capital is Aarau.

-Aargau is one of the most northerly cantons of Switzerland, by the lower course of the Aare River, which is why it is called Aar-gau ("Aare province").
+Aargau is one of the most northerly cantons of Switzerland, and contains the lower course of the Aare River from which the name Aar-gau ("Aare province") is drawn.
 It is one of the most densely populated regions of Switzerland.

 History

 Early history

 The area of Aargau and the surrounding areas were controlled by the Helvetians, a tribe of Celts, as far back as 200 BC.
 It was eventually occupied by the Romans and then by the 6th century, the Franks.
 The Romans built a major settlement called Vindonissa, near the present location of Brugg.